sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdb-minimal</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A GNU source-level debugger for C, C++, Fortran, Go and other languages (minimal version)
+Short desc    : A GNU source-level debugger for C, C++, Fortran, Go and other languages (minimal version)
 URL          : https://gnu.org/software/gdb/
-Лицензия     : GPLv3+ and GPLv3+ with exceptions and GPLv2+ and GPLv2+ with exceptions and GPL+ and LGPLv2+ and LGPLv3+ and BSD and Public Domain and GFDL
+License      : GPLv3+ and GPLv3+ with exceptions and GPLv2+ and GPLv2+ with exceptions and GPL+ and LGPLv2+ and LGPLv3+ and BSD and Public Domain and GFDL
-Описание     : GDB, the GNU debugger, allows you to debug programs written in C, C++,
+Descript     : GDB, the GNU debugger, allows you to debug programs written in C, C++,
              : Java, and other languages, by executing them in a controlled fashion
              : and printing their data.
              :